Voters declare Lubbock, Tex., a ‘sanctuary for the unborn’ in effort to ban abortions

 Richard D. Rosen, a constitutional law professor at Texas Tech University in Lubbock, said that while the measure is “cleverly written,” he believes it is unconstitutional “because you’re essentially punishing Planned Parenthood or another abortion provider for performing a constitutionally protected procedure.”
 But whether it will be allowed to stand won’t be known until it’s challenged in court and a judge makes a ruling.
 That could mean a legal battle costly for both sides.

-“This is the real test case, because we actually have a Planned Parenthood clinic here,” Rosen said.
+“This is the real test case because we actually have a Planned Parenthood clinic here,” Rosen said.

 The “sanctuary city for the unborn” movement, which borrows from the language of the movement for the rights of undocumented immigrants, began in 2019.
-Behind it is Dickson, the founder of the small nonprofit Right to Life of East Texas, who has described abortion clinics as the “extermination camps of our day” and advocated for legislation to criminalize abortion without exception.
+Behind it is Dickson, founder of the small nonprofit Right to Life of East Texas, who has described abortion clinics as the “extermination camps of our day” and advocated for legislation to criminalize abortion without exception.

 “I don’t have an abortion story, I’m a 35-year-old virgin.
 But I’ve seen the impacts of suicide and the throwing away of life in general,” Dickson told the Guardian.
 “That’s why I’m so passionate about the subject of abortion.”

-The pastor’s “sanctuary city” legislation was first adopted by the all-male city council in Waskom, Tex., in the summer of 2019.
+The pastor’s “sanctuary city” legislation was first adopted by the all-male city council in Waskom, Tex., in summer 2019.
 Dickson, who advocates for the ban while carrying a teddy bear that plays a recording of the vibrations that become a heartbeat, said he planned to pitch similar measures to more than 400 Texas municipalities.

 In Lubbock, the proposal drew a vigorous response when advocates started pushing for it last year.
 It divided even those opposed to abortion, the Lubbock Avalanche-Journal reported, with some arguing it would take antiabortion efforts backward instead of forward.